Photographer’s Corner: Increase sales with in-person photography proofingAugust 12th, 2013

 This same approach works with all kinds of products.
 Keep in mind that with in-person sales the quality of the products you offer must be on par with the quality of the images you create.
 Many clients who have never purchased professional products before are used to products offered from brick and mortar chain stores and are easily awed by the high-end materials and polish of professional labs.
 Jessica Edwards saw a large jump in album sales when she invested in some sample high-end albums from her favorite lab: “Recently I wanted to start offering Miller’s new signature albums to my high school senior clients.
 I put them on my pricing menu and before I could get a sample in the studio, I had several sales sessions.
 I tried my best to explain the product to each client, and even showed them pictures of the albums.
 I did not make a single album sale this way.
 However, when I finally got around to making and ordering a sample, the very next sales session, I sold the most high-end version of that album that I offered, which added an extra $2,500 to my senior sale.”

 Conducting sales sessions in person can be extremely effective, but this does not diminish the importance of offering online sales as well.
 For example, after a sales session, Sunee Palladay uploads each client’s images to an online, password-protected gallery.
 Her client can then share the gallery with relatives who are not local, opening up another revenue stream for prints and products.
 This also helps aid in follow-up sales.
 Clients often take advantage of viewing and ordering more products after their initial purchase on their own.
-Helping them with the first sale can give them the understanding of how your pricing structure works and how to go about choosing and ordering images they may want down the road.
+Helping them with the first sale can give them an understanding of how your pricing structure works and how to go about choosing and ordering images they may want down the road.

 Shelley Paulson also finds that digital sales are a great way for her to control quality.
 For digital file sales she allows what she calls “gift-sized” printing up to 8×10.
 She has found that when clients are given a disc of photo files, they are not always sure what the next step is or where to go to get the best quality prints.
 To make ordering small prints easy, Shelley retouches and uploads her client’s purchased digital files to an online, password-protected gallery that she calls an “ordering gallery.”
 She adds just a 10% markup to the base cost of prints to cover her time retouching and reviewing orders when they are placed.
 This keeps the cost affordable for her clients and ensures that the prints ordered will be the quality that she maintains with all of her other products.